Radical Sharing & Universal Love Don’t Work

 With the world’s richest 10% owning over 70% of all human wealth (as reported by the Congressional Budget Office), a great deal more sharing could be done than we do now.
 (Jeanne Sahadi, “The Richest 10% hold 76% of the Wealth,” CNN Money, 8-18-16. http://money.cnn.com/2016/08/18/pf/wealth-inequality/index.html.)

-And if human overpopulation could be reduced, Earth would be able to provide everyone with a good standard of living.
+Followers of Continuing Creation contend that if human overpopulation could be reduced, Earth would be much better able to provide everyone with a good standard of living.

 Social Safety Nets